yorrick/pysible/README.md

 Application is now accessible at http://localhost:8000 from the host!

 You can configure your editor on your machine and edit the files, app will be reloaded automatically, as if you were working on local machine.

+NB: to use an editor that uses the project's virtualenv, see if your editor supports remote virtualenvs (like pycharm)

 ## Integration